Something big is happening in Canadian real estate investing. Money is leaving Canada at record speeds, and it’s heading south to the United States.

 Canada Doesn’t Want Foreign Investment (But the U.S. Does)

-As of 2025, Canada has renewed its foreign buyer ban for another two years.
+Canada’s foreign buyer ban remains in effect until January 1, 2027.
 The message is pretty clear: we don’t want your foreign money here.

 The U.S. takes the opposite approach.
 They actively welcome foreign investment.
 Their policies encourage it.
 Their lending systems make it easy.